Venomous-pie/ShopnowEcommerce/README.md

 - **addfeature**: Used for developing new features.
 Each new feature should be developed in its own branch off of `main` or the latest stable branch, then merged via pull request.
 - **bugfixes**: Dedicated to addressing and resolving bugs.
 Hotfixes and patches should be committed here and merged into `main` after review.
 - **testing**: Used for integration and system testing.
 Experimental changes and QA processes are performed here before merging into `main`.
+- **updates**: Used for general updates, refactoring, or improvements that do not fall under features, bugfixes, or testing.
+Merge into `main` after review.

 > **Note:** Always create descriptive feature or bugfix branches for specific tasks (e.g., `feature/user-auth`, `bugfix/cart-total`).